HosseinProgram/Scrape-History/README.md

 "StepTime": 600
 }

-Symbols is list of desierd symbols ;
+"Symbols" is list of desierd symbols ;

-startdate is fisrt desiered date;
+"startdate" is first desiered date;

-enddate is last desiered date;
+"enddate" is last desiered date;

-from is start time of day;
+"From" is start time of day;

-to is end time of day;
+"To" is end time of day;

-steptime is steps of scraping board
+and "Steptime" is distance between steps of scraping board

 Project.py is source of that and Execuatable/project.exe is executable version